JereKuusela/valheim-expand_world/README.md

 ## Dungeons

 The file `expand_dungeons.yaml` sets dungeon generators.
+This is a server side feature, clients don't have access to this data.

 Command `ew_dungeons` can be used to list available rooms for each dungeon.